Wymysorys

-The status of Wymysorys is complex because genealogically, it belongs to the East Central dialect group of High German.
-Nevertheless, based on the self-identification of users as a group separate from the Germans and the existence of a literary language (or, more precisely, a microlanguage), it can be considered a separate language.
+The status of Wymysorys is complex because, genealogically, it belongs to the East Central dialect group of High German.
+Nevertheless, based on the self-identification of its users as a group separate from the Germans and the existence of a literary language, it can be considered a separate language.

 It belongs to the dialect group of the former Bielsko-Biała language island, which includes the Alzenau dialect.